National First Division

 The National First Division, officially known as the Motsepe Foundation Championship for sponsorship reasons, is the second-highest league of South African football after the South African Premiership.
-Both the South African Championship and South African Premiership are organised by the Premier Soccer League.
+Both the Championship and Premiership are organised by the Premier Soccer League.

 Structure and rules

 Seasons 2007–2011

 The restructured NFD was divided into two streams, one inland and another coastal – each of which consisted of 8 teams.
 The winners of the two streams played against each other in a 'final' at the end of the season – the winner of which was promoted to the Premiership.
 The loser of the 'final' played in a mini-tournament/play-offs against the two second-placed teams in each stream and the 15th-placed team on the Premiership log.
 The winner of this tournament was automatically promoted to the top flight.